Manage Catalyst SD-WAN Security Objects and Security Profiles

 The data prefix value.

-The Fully Qualified Domain Name (FQDN) is intended to be used for matching standalone servers in data centers or a private cloud.
+The Fully Qualified Domain Name (FQDN) object is used to match standalone servers in data centers or private clouds.
 When matching public URLs, the recommended match action is drop.
-If you use inspect for public URLs, you must define all related sub URLs and redirect URLs.
+If you use inspect for public URLs, you must define all the related sub URLs and redirect URLs.

 Field